MichelVGameMaker/YY_LIB/README.md

 ### Classes and functions
 [See the wiki for more details](https://github.com/MichelVGameMaker/YY_LIB/wiki)

+### Features overview
+Layer :
+- create layers (instances layer, assets layer, tiles layer and background layer).
+- modify layers' attribute (depth, visible, grid).
+- populating layers with instances, tiles and sprites depending on their type.
+- clear all layers or clear a specific layer.

+Instances :
+- setting instances' attributes (x/y position, scales, image_angle, image_speed, image_blend)
+- setting properties values for instances (=variables value from the [Variable] section for the instance in the Room Editor).

+Object:
+- modify objects configuration, in particular properties (=variables from [Variables Definitions] section of Objects Editor).

 ## What happens when a Game Maker file is updated

 With YY you can update a currently opened project.
 Indeed, Game Maker IDE is smart enough to detect this change in live and ask you what to do in a warning window.
 If you click 'Save', YY changes will be deleted, if you click 'Reload', YY changes will be taken into account.
 Please note that, some updates are not imediately visible in Game Maker IDE, notably:
 - when modifying object variables from the [Variables Definitions] section of the Object Editor, you will need to close the section and reopen it.